fpcorso/analytics-buddy/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple and quick way to add Google Analytics to your WordPress site.
-No bloatware.
-No ads.
-No affiliate links.

 == Description ==